hrishabhayush/pbc2025-cove/README.md

 Passengers need a faster, more secure way with dynamic pricing to handle flight insurance.

 ## Solution
 Mimicking the options modeling, Encryptifly supplies dynamic premium pricing from providers/insurers based on real-time flight data and their risk assessment.
-This ensures passengers get the best rates while providers can manage risk effectively.
+This ensures passengers get the best rate while providers can manage risk effectively.
 With smart contracts, claims are processed automatically, reducing settlement time from months to minutes, and ensuring data privacy and security.